 Dr. Silverman’s clinical interests include implementing innovative, evidence-based techniques to help people make behavioral changes, especially in the areas of compulsive behaviors, such as pathological Internet and computer use, as well as co-occurring psychiatric and addictive disorders.
 Dr. Silverman’s interests in medical ethics center on the ethical dilemmas that emerging information technologies, such as the Internet and social media, present to clinicians.

-Shanthi Mogali, MD is the Director of Psychiatry at the Center for Motivation and Change Berkshires as well as an Instructor of Clinical Psychiatry in the Division on Substance Abuse at Columbia University/NYSPI.
-She completed her Addiction Psychiatry fellowship at Columbia University in 2011 after completing her general psychiatry residency at Emory University, Atlanta, GA.
-She is board certified in both General and Addiction Psychiatry and licensed to practice in NY, CT, and MA.
+Shanthi Mogali is a Board Certified Addiction Psychiatrist, and is the Psychiatric Director at CMC:Berkshires.
+She completed her Addiction Psychiatry fellowship at Columbia University, after completing her general psychiatry residency at Emory University, Atlanta, GA.
+Dr. Mogali is double board certified in General and Addiction Psychiatry, and is licensed to practice in NY, CT, and MA.

 Lori Reamer is a Registered Dietitian Nutritionist with a Bachelor’s Degree from the University of Wisconsin.
 She has over 25 years of experience in the field of nutrition in a variety of settings ranging from public health to spas.
 She was the Director of Nutrition at Canyon Ranch in Lenox, Massachusetts and currently provides nutritional expertise at CMC Berkshires in addition to counseling in public health and consulting for corporate wellness.
 Lori has worked extensively with counseling individuals and lecturing to groups across the nation.
 Her work blends science and sensitivity with a goal of providing personalized and compassionate care.